tanujveera/ReactJS-Learning/Day7/Readme.md

 Let's say there is a button About, you want to link that button to "/about" route.
 You can use `<a>` anchor tag.
 But we shouldn't use it.
 Because if you use anchor tag, when the button is clicked to navigate to another route, the whole page will re-render.

 We have a component called `<Link/>` in react-router-dom, used to link routes.
 It doesn't re-render the whole page but only essential parts of page.

+# Two types of routing in Web
+- Client side routing
+- Server side routing

+Single page application: Here the web application is just a single page which navigates to different components.